dipti95/CRM-Backend/README.md

 Dummy data is in data.go file

-# To Start the app
+# To Run Server

 ```
-go run main.go data.go
+./CRM-Backend
 ```

 ## Packages used